 Professional library assistance is available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org.

-Brill's New Pauly Encyclopedia of the Ancient World The Pauly-Wissowa (often called the RE from its German title) is considered the premier starting resource for research on the ancient Mediterranean world.
-The New Pauly Encyclopedia brings this wonderful resource in English translation.
-Use this resource to get a general idea about a topic in ancient history and to find further sources, both primary and secondary.
+Brill's New Pauly : encyclopaedia of the ancient world: The Pauly-Wissowa (often called the RE from its German title) is considered the premier starting resource for research on the ancient Mediterranean world - Ref DE5 .N3513 2002

-Milestone Documents in World History, published in 2010, explores primary source documents that shaped the world.
-Ref D 5 .M55 2010.
+Milestone Documents in World History explores primary source documents that shaped the world - Ref D5 .M55 2010

-Full text documents of Epic of Gilgamesh, Beowulf, and Machiavelli's The Prince are available in the library's collection and online at eBooks.
+Full text documents of Epic of Gilgamesh, Beowulf, and Machiavelli's The Prince are available in the library's print and online collection.

 The Loeb Library found in the PA section of the library's collection is the easiest place to find English translations of primary source documents from ancient Greek and Latin.